sdangelis/gitclass/README.markdown

 * [https://git-scm.com/doc](https://git-scm.com/doc)
 * [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2)

-# Exercises
+# Set Up

-Please begin with part 1 and if you feel comfortable, you can move on to part 2.

-## Part 0

-Make sure you have a good text editor available, that you are comfortable with.
-You will need to understand basic bash commands like cp, ls, touch, rm and similar.
+Make sure you have a good text editor available, if you don't have a preference [VS Code](code) is free and a solid choice  that works on Windows, Macs and Linux

 You should also create a [http://github.com](github.com) account if you don't have one.

-Using the college machines, you will find git-bash and git-cmd on the '''L:''' drive here:

-    L:\Git-2.6.4-32-bit

-Using git-bash, you should run the following command before all others

-    git config --global http.sslverify "false"

-This is a temporary work around '''and should not be used in production'''.

-## Part 1
+You should also install git on your machine, see [here] for a guide.

+**NOTE**: git is the command line version control tool, Github is both a server where you can store git repositories and web interface on top of git.
+This means that you have a copy of every modification you made to your repository both on your machine and online, so it can be easily shared with others.

+**Another note**, while GitHub is arguably the most popular git hosting service GitHub is not the only website to do so.

+# Anatomy of git

+In git terminology a repository is a directory containing all the text to keep track of The central idea of git is that changes are organized according to a tree, with the root being the beginning of your repository history and a series of branches extending from it.
+However, unlike a real tree branches can fuse back with the trunk or change the point at which they diverge.

+Sounds too complicated?
+Git has been designed to keep track of large scale open source projects and often has many ways to do similar but slightly different changes.
+In reality you can get a lot out of it from using a small subset of its features in your projects.

+# Part 1: The basics

-### git clone
+## git clone

 The first thing to do is to clone the repository.
-Navigate to a place in your home directory and run the command:
+Open git, and navigate to a place in your home directory and run the command:

     git clone https://github.com/QMUL/gitclass.git

 You should see a directory appear called gitclass that has all the files you need to get started

+## git pull

+Cloning the repository downloads the entire content to your computer.
+We only need to do this once.

+To update our copy we run the command:

+    git pull

+This only gets the new changes (and automatically checks if we have conflicting changes - see Part2)

-### git status
+## git status

 Run the following command from inside the gitclass directory: